 Abundant statuary and carved stucco figures relate biblical events to the history and hierarchy of the Catholic Church, its founding fathers and saints: Adam and Eve are found here, together with the Doctors of the Church, the Four Evangelists, and other leading Apostles as well as the founders of the religious Orders.

-The saints are flanked by reliefs of the sun, moon and stars, surmounted by busts of Adam and Eve with prominent speech or song scrolls.
-And a joyous orchestra of musical angels processes along the cornice below the pediment, playing trumpets, guitars and viols.
+The two saints are flanked by busts of Adam, with the sun, and Eve, with the moon/star, accompanied by prominent speech or song scrolls.
+A joyous orchestra of musical angels processes along the cornice below the pediment, playing trumpets, guitars and viols.

 Radiating around the gable are four outsize archangels with windblown skirts, bearing their traditional attributes.
 At the apex is an unusual tableau of the Trinity that features a relief of Christ Crucified with serpent and snowman like skull.

-The colors of the facade change from time to time during repainting—an added element of local creative imagination.
+The colors of the facade change from time to time during repainting—adding an element of local creative imagination.

 |Santa Maria Jolalpan, pediment tableau of the Trinity|